kanaria69/Mainecoco/README.md

-## Did you hear about the two thieves who stole a calendar?
-They each got six months.
+## Toasters were the first form of pop-up notifications.